Elinor Abrams Zayas, piano

 Her graduate work at Manhattan was with Robert Helps, who introduced her to contemporary music and the techniques of Abby Whiteside, and she did subsequent Whiteside studies with Sophia Rosoff.

-Ms. Zayas formed the chamber ensemble Nepenthe in 1984, and the group performed widely on Long Island, and had a subscription concert series at Bay Shore’s Boulton Center during its initial season.
+In addition to CROSS ISLAND, Ms. Zayas performs as half of 4 Hands Over Paumanok, a 1-piano, 4-hands piano duo with Laura Mara.
+She formed the chamber ensemble Nepenthe in 1984, and the group performed widely on Long Island, and had a subscription concert series at Bay Shore’s Boulton Center during its initial season.
 She has appeared as a soloist at various venues on Long Island and in New York City, including Trinity Church, Christ and St. Stephen’s Church, and St. Peter’s Church.
-She also performed on the Friends of the Arts Beethoven Festival at Planting Fields Arboretum.
-She has recently performed and recorded with the string jazz group Cross Road, led by composer/bassist Reynard Burns and featuring the violinist John Blake.
+She also performed on the Friends of the Arts Beethoven Festival at Planting Fields Arboretum and has recorded with the string jazz group Crossroad, led by composer/bassist Reynard Burns.